-Pilestone have engineered 5 unique lens types and you may be wondering which one to choose?
-In this simple lens selection guide we're going to run you through each lens type to ensure you choose the right lens suitable for you or your loved one, so everyone can experience the world in true color.
+Pilestone has engineered 5 unique lens types and you may be wondering which one to choose?
+In this simple color blind lens guide, we're going to run you through each lens type to ensure you choose the right option for you or your loved one, so everyone can experience the world in true color.

-First of all you need to know the 3 types of color blindness that benefit from our glasses:
+First of all, our color blind lens guide can show you the 3 types of color blindness that benefit from our glasses:

 Protanomaly/Protanopia - this is a less common sub-type of red-green color blindness and mostly affects reds more than greens.